Setting up the Benchmarker

 Obtaining the API Key

-The API Key can be either obtained from the Main Benchmarker Dashboard or by using the Official API.
+The API Key can be either obtained from the Main Dashboard or by using the Official API.

 To obtain a testnet API Key, you can head over to the Testnet Dashboard and do the same.